 Have you ever wondered how daughters of narcissistic mothers can survive and thrive?
-Today, I’ll share with you about my traumatic life with my narcissistic mother.
+I Am a Daughter of a Narcissistic Mother.
+Today, I’ll share with you about my traumatic life with my narcissistic mother and Narcissistic Mother’s 55 Traits.
 You can also read an open letter to my mother here.

 Here’s a story about my mom’s influence on me, how she abused me, and the damage it caused, affecting my life and mental health.